 This course provides the teacher candidate with information and experiences in planning, managing, and developing effective instruction and facilitating a positive classroom environment.
 Background in practical and theoretical approaches to curriculum planning and facilitating positive student behavior will be explored.
 Major areas of focus include planning, instructional strategies, standards, developing positive student-teacher and student-student relationships, working with parents, developing rules and expectations, and problems solving.
 The candidate will become familiar with and demonstrate knowledge, skills, and dispositions for becoming an effective teacher.
-Prerequisite: Admission to the Teacher Education program.
+Prerequisite: Admission to the Teacher Education program and students must purchase membership in NSEA-AE (Aspiring Educators).

-EDUC 420 Secondary Content Methods
+EDUC 420 Secondary Content Methods 2 credits